 If burgers are your thing, head to The People’s Park Tavern.
 This trendy pub, near Victoria Park, loves visiting doggos and even hosts a “Pub Pup of the Week” competition on Instagram.
 The garden is great for dogs, and it’s the same at The Bell in Walthamstow.
 Dogs are warmly welcomed at this cosy pub, which is close to Epping Forest – another great place to let off some steam.

 Don’t forget to look out for Shake Shack on your travels, too.
 This global burger chain has its own doggy menu with lip-smacking items such as frozen custard and red velvet biscuits.
 In East London, you’ll find branches at Canary Wharf and Stratford.

 WHERE SHOULD I STAY?
 Aloft London ExCel, in Royal Victoria Dock, is a pet-friendly hotel and doesn’t charge extra for dogs.
 Its ARF (Animals are Fun) package is great for visiting pooches under 18kg, who will be treated to their own bed, mat, bowls and treats for the duration of their stay.
 There’s even a “snack station” for dogs in the lobby.

 Alternatively, the trendy Ace Hotel in Shoreditch is great for dogs who want to be close to the action.
 Well-behaved pups on leads are even allowed in the restaurant.

-GET ME THERE: Dogs travel free on trains and buses in London.
-Plan your journey by checking out the city’s transport maps here.
-Dogs are also welcome on the MBNA Clippers, which speed along the River Thames from Woolwich in East London to Putney in the West.
-For more information about the routes, timetables and prices, click here.
+GET ME THERE: Dogs travel free on all trains and buses.
+Plan your journey by checking out London’s transport maps.
+Dogs are also welcome on the MBNA Thames Clippers, which speed along the River Thames from Woolwich in East London to Putney in the west.
+See the company website for more on routes, timetables and prices.